 Helping others outside the school community takes on a variety of forms at TPS.
 Classrooms establish partnerships with local organizations; we believe that these partnerships are most meaningful if they relate to classroom study.
 For example, as first and second graders work to become sturdy independent readers, they learn that there are children in the Philadelphia region and beyond who do not have easy access to books at home.
 Each year their classrooms take part in a Read-athon to raise funds for Reach Out and Read, whose Philadelphia chapter provides books to area pediatricians for distribution to patients whenever they have a doctor’s appointment.

 Student Council spearheads several initiatives each year.
-They have raised funds for immigrant resettlement in Philadelphia and for hurricane relief in Haiti.
-Their annual Helping Hands Program includes food drives, pet food drives, and school supply drives; families help deliver these collections to local food pantries, animal refuge centers, and a coin drive for the Leukemia & Lymphoma Society.
+They recently raised funds to support immigrant resettlement in Philadelphia and shelter care for Philadelphians experiencing homelessness.
+Their annual Helping Hands Program includes food drives for local food pantries, pet food drives for animal refuge centers, and a coin drive for the Leukemia & Lymphoma Society.

 Our parent association sets a good example by sponsoring community service initiatives each year.
-Annual projects include a Coat Drive, a children's holiday gift drive to benefit Children's Hospital; Martin Luther King, Jr. Day of Service, during which families make more than 500 sandwiches and 500 desserts for residents of area shelters.
+Annual projects include a winter coat drive, a children's holiday gift drive to benefit Children's Hospital; and Martin Luther King, JR. Day of Service, during which families make more than 500 sandwiches and 500 desserts for residents of area shelters.
 The parent association works closely with students on various sustainability projects, including our annual Earth Day celebration and the Green Ambassadors program.